SCCapstone/TheB-Team/README.md

 // In 492 you will write automated tests.
 When you do you will need to add a
 // section that explains how to run them.

-// The unit tests are in `/test/unit`.
+The unit tests are in `/test/unit`.

-// The behavioral tests are in `/test/casper/`.
+The behavioral tests are in `/test/selenium/`.

 ## Testing Technology

 // In some cases you need to install test runners, etc. Explain how.

+For the behavioral tests, go to 'https://www.selenium.dev/selenium-ide/' and download the 'Selenium IDE' extension to Chrome.

 ## Running Tests

 // Explain how to run the automated tests.

+For the behavioral tests, open the Selenium IDE extension from Chrome and click 'Open an existing project.'
+Select the behavioral test you would like to run and, finally, click the 'run all tests' button.

 # Authors